 I was born in Erie, Pennsylvania, home of the world-famous Panos Restaurant and setting for the 1996 hit movie That Thing You Do!
 After a brief tenure as an infant, I relocated to Greenville, South Carolina, where I soon moved on to the world of toddlerhood, rompers, books, and precocity.

 In 2008, I earned a master’s degree in photojournalism and magazine writing from Boston University.
 My writing and photography work have been featured in both print and electronic media since 2002.
-I worked for several boutique photo studios in Boston and Nashville before making the switch to full-time marketing copywriter and content manager for a Nashville-based publishing company, where I worked for 8 years.
-I currently work as a freelance writer, editor, marketer, and photographer out of my Charlotte home, where I also bake pies and lasagnas.
+I worked for several boutique photo studios in Boston and Nashville before making the switch to marketing specialist and freelance photographer.

-When I’m not writing or taking pictures, I enjoy traveling, baking, running, collecting vintage dresses, killing house plants, and spending time with my husband, Allen; our two daughters, Mabel and Frances; and our wild rescue dogs who have no chill.
+When I’m not writing or taking pictures, I enjoy coaching softball, traveling, baking, collecting vintage dresses, killing house plants, and spending time with my family.